YanZ777/Git-Tutorial/README.md

 repository.
 Think of the local reposity as snapshots that are only on your local drive, and the remote repository as snapshots that are on the interwebs.
-To go with a game analogy, it's very much like Steam where you have local saves, and then yo uhave saves on the Steam cloud.
+To go with a game analogy, it's very much like Steam where you have local saves, and then you have saves on the Steam cloud.

+An important thing of note:
+You don't have to work on a remote repository.
+You can actually just work on a local repository.
+The remote repostiroy just lets you have your commits saved in an additional location other than your local computer, so if something does happen to said computer, it'll be backed up.

 When using Git the process will go something along the lines of such.
 Again, note that this is taking into account that you are the sole contributor to the